 In this article, we’re going to be looking at one such service that consistently finds itself at the top of the heap — ExpressVPN.
 But as with any highly rated service, I always want to ask — is it all just hype, or is it really worth it?

 ExpressVPN consistently comes in as one of the top-ranking VPN services out there, and honestly, it’s one of our favorites too.
 You can read our full, in-depth review of ExpressVPN to find out exactly why, but in a nutshell, it’s really hard to argue with their list of features.
 What they lack in bells and whistles, they more than make up for in highly advanced, state-of-the-art security coupled with a user-friendliness that’s really unrivaled.
 Really — take a look at this quick-hit list of features:

-Pro Tip: If you’re using the most popular web browser on earth, ExpressVPN is our top pick for the Best VPNs for Chrome.
+Pro Tip: If you’re using the most popular web browser on earth, ExpressVPN is the Best VPN for Chrome for its consistency in the speed department.

 Similar to how most VPN services structure their pricing, ExpressVPN has a base, month-to-month cost, but if you sign up for longer subscription durations, that month-to-month price decreases.

 So how much does ExpressVPN cost?
 ExpressVPN costs $12.95 monthly, or $8.32 per month if you pay for the year in advance.
 There is also a 6-month plan that works out to $9.99 monthly.
 And remember, there’s a 30-day money-back guarantee with ExpressVPN.

 Here’s a quick look at their subscription durations and costs:

 Pro Tip: The best deal we’ve seen from ExpressVPN was a 15-month package for only $6.67 a month.
 That’s 49-percent off of the $12.95 monthly plan.
 Not bad at all.